Kraiany/casio-SR-500-scripts/README_EJ_FORMAT.md

 - Files are named in the format `EJYYMMDD.TXT` (e.g., `EJ250405.TXT` for April 5, 2025)
 - Each receipt is separated by timestamps
-- UTF-8 encoding with Japanese characters
+- Original files are in Shift-JIS encoding with Japanese characters
+  - Files are automatically converted to UTF-8 by the JPEncodingFile class
 - Line endings: CRLF
 - Currency symbol: ￥ (Japanese Yen)